05 Feb What is Laser Marking?

 - Carbon Migration – Heat from the laser raises carbon molecules to the materials surface resulting in a dark marking.
 This is another variation suitable for only carbon-containing metals.

 - Foaming – Foaming is a variation used on plastics, particularly dark ones.
 The focused material is melted creating a foamy appearance that remains sealed once the material has cooled down.
 This reduces the density of the focused area, therefore allows light to pass through it, leaving a light, smooth marking.

 - Colouration/discolouration – The laser heats the material enough to oxidise its surface, altering its colour.
 The result depends on the type and colour of material used, but can leave a contrasting finish on any colour of material.

 Comprehensive Materials Processing provides scientific background on various types of marking.

-It is important to note that unlike fibre engravers and cutters, CO2 lasers aren’t designed to cut, engrave or mark metal.
+It is important to note that unlike fibre markers and cutters, CO2 lasers aren’t designed to cut, engrave or mark metals.
 However, you can mark coated metals, removing coating to reveal the underlying metal.
 This is a very common way of personalising objects.
 You can also add a marking compound to the material to achieve a similar finish.
 This is a fairly simple method, yet leaves a stunning, bright finish.
 MarkSolid Spray and Paste is designed specifically for this application.
 To use; apply the solution, allow 15-20 minutes to dry, laser the material, wipe of excess compound with a cloth and IPA solution.